arkanalexei/arkanalexei.github.io/_portfolio/example.md

 ![Wins and Twitter followers](https://raw.githubusercontent.com/arkanalexei/arkanalexei.github.io/main/assets/img/portfolio/salary%20and%20wins.png)

 pyplot scatterplot where the x axis is amount of points scored and the y axis is Twitter followers in millions

 ![Points and Twitter followers](https://raw.githubusercontent.com/arkanalexei/arkanalexei.github.io/main/assets/img/portfolio/salary%20and%20pts.png)

+Based on the scatterplots, I concluded that the amount of salary, wins, and points a player has does not impact the following of a player's Twitter acount.
+Perhaps there are other factors such as attitude or how much a certain player impacted the game.
+Sadly, attitude and impact can't really be represented in numbers.

 {:.list-inline}